 Skåne.
 Start the day with a chocolate tasting in the sleepy town of Österlen, led by the producers in their red brick factory.
 Visit a cheese maker and meet the owner of the small factory and farm.
 Some free time for lunch in seaside Kivik, home to an annual apple market, before a tasting of unsweetened must, in an area where the first apple trees were planted in the late 1800s.
 Dinner is in the hotel restaurant; the kitchen is run by the owners, former chefs

 Skåne.
 A morning walk through the Scanian countryside with an expert forager before lunch at a traditional gästgifveri (inn).
-An afternoon berry-picking at a family-run fruit farm precedes a visit to Ellinge Castle, one of Skåne’s oldest manor houses, dating from the 12th century.
-Vodka is distilled on site here using mineral-rich water from the castle spring and estate-grown wheat and barley.
+An afternoon berry-picking at a family-run fruit farm precedes a visit to Remmarlöv farm brewery.
+The owners have been brewing beer using water from their own well, with a focus on organic produce and sustainable development.
 For the final night in Skåne, a private dinner is cooked by Sweden’s first female Michelin-starred chef, Titti Qvarnström.

 Skåne, Malmö.
 Cross the fertile province of Skåne towards Malmö, its largest city.
 A morning visit to one of the country’s wine producers, a supplier to several Michelin-starred restaurants.
 Walk the Solaris vines and taste the distinctive Scandinavian grape.
 Continue to Katrinetorp, a 19th-century manor house with landscaped gardens, for a traditional herring lunch, arriving in Malmö in the afternoon.
 A lesson in the art of fika (the Swedish coffee break) with a tour and tasting at a coffee roastery.
 First of two nights in Malmö.